Last updated 22nd May, 2025

 The above table assumes that you are paying for the items to be supplied yourself and not as part of an insurance claim.

-In some cases, such as social working hours, you may only be charged the standard call out fee depending on your service provider.
+In some cases, such as normal working hours, you may only be charged the standard call out fee depending on your service provider.
 Materials needed to complete the work will generally be supplied at an additional charge on top of labour.

 It should also be noted that depending on whether you use an independent plumber or a company, you may pay a fixed rate for the services and repair or may be charged in 15 or 30-minute increments after the initial hour. – and depending on the nature of the issue, you may require two tradespeople to complete the work